TartanLlama/tartanllama.github.io/_posts/2016-01-01-writing-a-linux-debugger-setup.md

  - c++
 ---

 Anyone who has written more than a hello world program should have used a debugger at some point (if you haven't, drop what you're doing and learn how to use one).
 However, although these tools are in such widespread use, there aren't a lot of resources which tell you how they work and how to write one, especially when compared to other toolchain technologies like compilers.
-In this post we'll write a small debugger for Linux programs with the following features:
+In this post series we'll learn what makes debuggers tick and write one for debugging Linux programs.
+We'll support the following features:

 - Launch, halt, and continue execution -- we'll do that in this post
 - Set breakpoints on
   - Memory addresses -- part 2
-  - Source code lines -- part 5
+  - Source code lines -- part 6
-  - Function entry -- part 5
+  - Function entry -- part 6
 - Read and write registers and memory -- part 3
 - Single stepping -- part 5
   - Instruction